AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Introduction

 The properties above impose strong constraints on the origin of these objects.
 The fast optical evolution and absence of late-time SN features imply little ejected matter, while the high luminosity implies substantial release of energy.
 Fast, stochastic X-ray (and in the case of AT\,2022tsd, optical) variability implicates an unstable central engine (an energetic compact object).
 The radio properties imply a fast (nearly relativistic) shock propagating in dense material.

 Despite the abundance of clues, there is no consensus on the nature of these objects.
 The host-galaxy properties, and inference of substantial pre-existing circumstellar material from radio/submillimetre observations, point towards an association with massive stars.
 In a core-collapse scenario, the very low ejecta masses would require either an ultra-stripped progenitor or a fallback scenario involving a collapse to a black hole \citep{Perley+2019,Margutti+2019}.
-On the other hand, the sustained high photospheric temperatures, featureless spectra, and optical light curves that fade as power-laws before (in one case) levelling out on a plateau are suggestive of tidal disruption events, and 18cow-like objects have also been interpreted as disruptions of solar-mass stars around intermediate-mass black holes \citep{Perley+2019,Kuin+2019,Mummery+2024}.
+On the other hand, the sustained high photospheric temperatures, featureless spectra, and optical light curves that fade as power-laws before levelling out on a plateau (in at least one case, i.e. the ``remnant'' phase of AT2018cow) are suggestive of tidal disruption events (TDEs), and 18cow-like objects have also been interpreted as disruptions of solar-mass stars around intermediate-mass black holes (IMBHs; \citealt{Perley+2019,Kuin+2019,Mummery+2024}).
 More recently, \cite{Metzger+2022} has proposed a scenario involving a binary merger of a massive star and a black hole (see also \citealt{Tsuna+2025}), which could simultaneously explain both the massive-star-like and TDE-like properties, but specific predictions of this model have not been established.

-Observational study of this population remains challenging, due to the combination of their intrinsic rarity ($<$0.1\% of the core-collapse supernova rate; \citealt{Ho+2023sample}) and their rapid evolution (which requires high-cadence surveys and immediate follow-up).
-However, both discovery and follow-up capabilities continue to improve, as does our understanding of the types of observations that may be necessary to obtain a breakthrough in understanding their origins.
+Observational study of this population remains challenging, due to the combination of the intrinsic rarity ($<$0.1\% of the core-collapse supernova rate; \citealt{Ho+2023sample}) and rapid evolution (which requires high-cadence surveys and immediate follow-up) of these events.
+However, both discovery and follow-up capabilities continue to improve, as does our awareness of the types of observations that may be necessary to obtain a breakthrough in understanding their origins.